 Once the eggs have hatched (2-3 days), the male can be left with them for a few more days until they are all free swimming, then he should be removed.

-The most important thing to remember when caring for Betta fry is to provide them with a clean and stable environment to minimize stress and maximize health.
+The most important thing with knowing how to breed betta fish is understanding what’s required when caring for Betta fry is to provide them with a clean and stable environment to minimize stress and maximize health.

 Prepare a suitable tank for the fry.
 The tank should be at least 10 gallons, with a heater and sponge filter to keep the water clean and balanced.
 It is also important to provide plenty of hiding places for the fry, such as live plants and decorations.
 Keep the water temperature between 75-82° F using a suitable heater.